johnegus/progressUI/documentation/backEndRoutes.md

   - GET /auth/logout => logs a user out
   - POST /auth/signup => creates a new user and signs them in
   - GET /auth/unauthorized => returns unauthorized JSON when authentication fails
-- groceries
+- activities
-  - GET /groceries/ => gets all groceries for a user
+  - GET /activities/ => gets all activities for a user
-  - POST /groceries/new => creates grocery item
+  - POST /activities/new => creates activity item
-  - GET /groceries/:id => gets a specific grocery item
+  - GET /activities/:id => gets a specific activity item
-  - PUT /groceries/:id => updates a specific grocery item
+  - PUT /activities/:id => updates a specific activity item
-  - DELETE /groceries/:id => deletes a grocery item
+  - DELETE /activities/:id => deletes a activity item
-- grocery_type
+- activity_type
-  - GET /type/groceries/:id => gets the grocery type for a grocery item
+  - GET /type/activities/:id => gets the activity type for a activity item
-  - GET /type/ => gets all grocery types
+  - GET /type/ => gets all activity types